Milind Katti

 Top 4 Key Account Management Best Practices

-One should keep the following best practices in mind to succeed with their Key Account Management strategy.
+One should remember the following best practices to succeed with their Key Account Management strategy.

 Smart suppliers are keen to implement KAM., Sadly, however, many KAM implementations fail and are abandoned.